mobingi/alm/docs/markdown/enterprise/doc-cli.md

 [mobingi-cli]: info: Login successful.
 ```

-* `--token` - the access token to use in the command.
+* `--token` - The access token to use in the command.
 By default, mobingi-cli will save your access token to the config file after login (see [login](#login) command).
-* `--url` - the base API url to use in the command.
+* `--url` - The base API url to use in the command.
 By default, this is set to 'https://api.mobingi.com'.
 You can use this flag if you are hosting your own backend.
 This is used by devs when testing the cli against the dev and test environments.
-* `--rurl` - the base registry url to use in the command.
+* `--rurl` - The base registry url to use in the command.
 This is applicable to Mobingi Registry related commands.
 By default, this is set to 'https://registry.mobingi.com'.
 This is used by devs when testing the cli against the dev and test environments.
-* `--apiver` - specify the API version used in the current command.
+* `--apiver` - Specify the API version used in the current command.
 The default version is v3.
 The only other supported version is v2.
-* `--fmt, -f` - output format of the command.
+* `--fmt, -f` - Output format of the command.
 Supported values are 'raw', and 'json'.
 Not all commands support this flag.
-* `--out, -o` - full path of the file to write the command output.
+* `--out, -o` - Full path of the file to write the command output.
 Not all commands support this flag.
-* `--indent` - padding/indentation (or the number of whitespaces to be added) when the output format used in 'json'.
+* `--indent` - Padding/indentation (or the number of whitespaces to be added) when the output format used in 'json'.
 By default, this is set to 2.
-* `--timeout` - the timeout value (in seconds) for the command's http request (if applicable).
+* `--timeout` - The timeout value (in seconds) for the command's http request (if applicable).
 By default, this is set to 120 seconds.
-* `--verbose` - when set to 'true', the command will print additional information during the command's execution.
+* `--verbose` - When set to 'true', the command will print additional information during the command's execution.
-* `--debug` - when set to 'true', the command will print a stack trace when error occurs during the command's execution.
+* `--debug` - When set to 'true', the command will print a stack trace when error occurs during the command's execution.

 ### command: login {#login}